-- 1) Daily attendance is mandatory.
-NO make-up classes will be given. - 2) If you are absent from or late to class, one point will be deducted from your participation score for every 5 minutes you are absent.
+1) Daily attendance is mandatory.
+NO make-up classes will be given.

+- 2) If you are absent from or late to class, one point will be deducted from your participation score for every 5 minutes you are absent.
 Tardiness of 1, 2, 3, or 4 minutes will be treated as 5 full minutes.
-Any absence from class over 20 minutes will be treated as one class absence.

-- 3) At the end of the semester, your lowest three performance scores will be dropped from your record when your grade is calculated.
-You should save them for illness and emergencies that prevent you from attending class. - 4) From the forth class absence, you will receive a zero for each session (i.e. 1st and 2nd sessions). - 5) If you fail to notify your language instructor about your absence prior to or on the day of your absence, then your score for that day will NOT be dropped at the end of the semester and it will remain as zero. - 6) For absences arising due to extenuating circumstances beyond the seven class absences (e.g., return to your country for the funeral of a relative), please write an explanation of the situation within five business days upon your return and submit that to the Director with a copy to your language instructor for consideration with respect to your final grade.
-If you fail to submit a written explanation within five business days upon your return, then your score for that day will NOT be dropped at the end of the semester and it will remain as zero. - 7) Do not come to class if you have 37.5 or higher even if you tested negative for COVID-19.
+Any absence from class over 20 minutes will be treated as one class absence. - 3) At the end of the semester, your lowest three performance scores will be dropped from your record when your grade is calculated.
+You should save them for illness and emergencies that prevent you from attending class. - 4) From the forth class absence, you will receive a zero for each session (i.e. 1st and 2nd sessions). - 5) For absences arising due to extenuating circumstances beyond the seven class absences (e.g., return to your country for the funeral of a relative), please write an explanation of the situation within five business days upon your return and submit that to the Director with a copy to your language instructor for consideration with respect to your final grade.
+If you fail to submit a written explanation within five business days upon your return, then your score for that day will NOT be dropped at the end of the semester and it will remain as zero. - 6) Do not come to class if you have 37.5 or higher even if you tested negative for COVID-19.

-Quizzes & Lesson Tests
+Ouizzes & Lesson Tests